 Our approach was to comb through the huge variety of newly developed, highly porous nanomaterials and determine the most promising candidates for a cost-effective in situ separation of CH4 from air at room conditions.

 We could show that porous graphene sheets with neatly adjusted pore diameters have the potential to separate methane from other gases.
 This discovery triggered a whole series of publications in the field of gas separation, and even led to a novel concept for the separation of bosonic from fermionic helium, a separation based on pure quantum effects!

 Martin Head-Gordon, professor of theoretial chemistry at UC Berkeley, is world reknown for his contributions to method development in the field of quantum chemistry.
 Besides, he is also one of the founders and the scientific advisor of the Q-Chem program package.
 As a part of the Q-Chem developer community, we are using, debugging and extending the package, always trying to push its current limitations.

 A current side project of our group is the development of the Python module pyQChem, which aims at improving the usability of Q-Chem (simplified parsing, input batch file design and job programming, extensions for the calculation of thermodynamics properties).

-Scientifically, we are currently involved with recent work of the Head-Gordon group on Energy Decomposition Analayis (EDA) and its application to small metal clusters in order to study their catalytic properties.
+Scientifically, we were involved with recent work of the Head-Gordon group on Energy Decomposition Analayis (EDA) and its application to small metal clusters in order to study their catalytic properties.